The weather in Maui varies greatly with location, even just a few miles. The small size of the island allows you the flexibility to

 the one that you like the best for the majority of your stay.

-Take a look at current weather conditions with one of several webcams.
+Take a look at current Maui weather with one of several webcams.
 Just click on image to view.

 Lahaina and the surrounding areas of Kaanapali, Kalapana and Napali all share similar weather and are only a few miles from each other.